 How To Clean A Dog

-Here is a groomer's top advice on how to bathe a dog, from choosing the right shampoo to how to wash a dog's head.
+Here is a groomer's top advice on bathing a dog, from choosing the right shampoo to washing a dog's head.

-Bathing your dog on a regular basis is an important aspect of maintaining his grooming and hygiene.
+Bathing your dog regularly is important to maintaining his grooming and hygiene.
 Baths, of course, aid in the removal of visible dirt that your dog has accumulated during enjoyable walks and romps through natural settings.
-Bathing your dog's coat not only keeps it clean, but it also keeps it healthy and parasite-free.
+Bathing your dog's coat not only keeps it clean but also keeps it healthy and parasite-free.

 Why Should You Bathe Your Dog?